[?] Subscribe To This Site

 If you want to work your abs, you've got to do crunches, right?
 Moreover, you've got to do hundreds of them if you want to build your abdominal muscles!

-For those who have visited this site before, you will KNOW this isn't necessarily true.
+For those who have visited this site before, you will know that ain't necessarily so.
 Indeed, the crunch - as most trainees practice it - can be positively HARMFUL due to the stresses this exercise places onto the lower back, making the crunch (or sit-up) one of the WORST abdominal exercises for beginners.

 However, there is good news!